clemsos/writings/_quora/2015-02-20-What-are-special-considerations-which-Apple-Pay-faces-in-China-which-it-does-not-face-in-other-markets.md

 language: en
 title: |
     What are special considerations which Apple
-    Pay faces in China which it does not face in other markets? - Quora
+    Pay faces in China which it does not face in other markets?
 ---

 **Harsh, ruthless local competition.** In China, Apple Pay won\'t